 - The Summer Streets will animate the evenings of August 6, 13 and 20 with Music, Dances, Entertainment, Sports Contests and more.
 The New York White Nights!

-- Central Park Shakespeare in the Park at the Delacorte Theater, and at the Lincoln Center, evening dedicated to classical music, opera and ballet, while at Bryant Park continues the Bryant Park Film Festival.
+- Central Park with Shakespeare in the Park at the Delacorte Theater; at the Lincoln Center with evenings dedicated to classical music, opera, and ballet; while at Bryant Park continues the Bryant Park Film Festival.